Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 The registered dietitian is the nutrition and food expert.
 To become a part of the growing and vital profession of dietetics, take the following steps:

-- Complete a baccalaureate didactic degree program that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) such as the program in the School of Human Sciences at SFA.
+- Complete a baccalaureate didactic degree program that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) such as the Dietetics and Nutritional Science program.
 The Registered Dietitian focus and Pre-Professional focus are ACEND-accredited Didactic Program in Dietetics (DPD) degree tracks.

 - Pass the Commission on Dietetic Registration (CDR) credentialing exam for Registered Dietitian Nutritionist.